2015 Carolina Panthers season: NFC Championship: vs. (2) Arizona Cardinals

 Bank of America Stadium was open earlier than usual due to the recent winter weather around the region, allowing some fans to see the ending of the AFC Championship game, since it was broadcast on the stadium's video boards.

 Less than four hours later, with another sold-out crowd mostly wearing a mix of black and blue, the Carolina Panthers routed the Arizona Cardinals by a score of 49–15 en route to Super Bowl 50.
 The Panthers forced seven turnovers from the Cardinals, six from QB Carson Palmer and one from cornerback Patrick Peterson on a punt return, despite losing Thomas Davis to an arm injury early.
 Offensively, Cam Newton threw two touchdown passes and ran for another pair.
 Linebacker Luke Kuechly had both his third pick-six of the year and pick-sixes in consecutive playoff games, while safety Kurt Coleman had two red zone interceptions.
 Coleman's first pick came the play after Peterson picked off a Newton pass.
 The Panthers also out gained the Cardinals in total yardage 476–287.

 In the aftermath of Kuechly's pick-six, with the victory fully secured, the stadium itself began shaking due to the crowd noise and energy.
 This was noticed on air by Fox Sports' Joe Buck, who, after the cameras showed almost thirty seconds of exuberant Panthers fans dancing in the stands, stated: "This booth is literally bouncing."

 With the blowout win, the Panthers would improve to 17–1 overall and would head onto the Super Bowl, their first appearance in twelve years and their second in franchise history.
 They would become the first 15–1 team to do so since the 1985 Bears.
 The win also made Rivera the fifth minority and the second Latino head coach to lead a team to the Super Bowl, the first being Tom Flores who'd lead the Raiders to Super Bowl XVIII.
 Coincidentally, Rivera was a linebacker for the Chicago Bears when they won Super Bowl XX.

+As of 2025, this remains the Panthers last playoff win.
+In addition, this also marks the Panthers most recent appearance in the NFC Championship game.